SteveLasker/Presentations/demo-scripts/buffering-building-patching/README.md

 In [import-node-staging-task.yaml](./import-node-staging-task.yaml) we do a build, but only to get the base image, tag and digest for tracking.
 Once the build is done, we use [az acr import](https://aka.ms/acr/import) to copy the *public* image to our staging repo.

-We do require an identity for the task, as [az acr import](https://aka.ms/acr/import) must first `az login --identity` in order to run import.
+Tasks requires an identity for [az acr import](https://aka.ms/acr/import), which is set using `az login --identity`.

 - Create a task.yaml, for the graph execution
   View [import-node-staging-task.yaml](./import-node-staging-task.yaml) in VS Code